MDRazi09/Nova/README.md

 - `[ACTION:REMEMBER]` -- stores a fact for future context

 ### Memory System
-JARVIS remembers things you tell it using SQLite with FTS5 full-text search.
+Nova remembers things you tell it using SQLite with FTS5 full-text search.
 Preferences, decisions, and facts persist across sessions.

 ### Calendar & Mail
 All macOS integrations use AppleScript -- no OAuth flows, no token management.
 Just native system access.
 Mail is intentionally read-only for safety.